-Student exchange between the three universities is made easier.
+Student exchange between the five universities (the three from the first part of the project plus the two additional universities) is made easier.
 We offer student exchange on bachelor, master and Ph.D. level.
 In addition to full semester exchanges, we also offer shorter trips for master and Ph.D. students to attend experiments or meet experts at the other universities.
 For arrangement of exchange semesters, contact Grete Stavik-Døvle.
 See the list of pre-registered courses here.

 Student Exchange Stories

-Over the past two years, we have had several student exchanges.
-Below are some of them shown.
+Over the course of the project (part I and part II), we have had several student exchanges.
+Below you can read some of the students experiences.